Your cart

 If you feel comfortable, sending nudes or voice messages can be a great way to turn on your partner.
 Whether you’ve got sexy photos locked and loaded in your library already or are taking them in the moment, visual imagery can be the best way to tease and take control.
 Just remember that once it’s sent, you can’t take it back so make sure you’ve thought about it properly beforehand.

 If you are wanting to send voice messages but feel too awkward, keep them short and sweet or send a sound that they’re making you feel in the heat of the moment.
-Moaning and groaning will drive your partner wild.
+Moaning and groaning can drive your partner wild.

 Have fun with it